batiste/donkey/README.md

    /**
     * List of uris to match.
 String.startsWith is used for the match.
     * A RegExp can also be provided.
 If stripeUri is true, the first capturing
     * parenthesis will be used.
-If not present the whole match will be used.
+If none present the whole match will be used.
     */
    uris?: (string | RegExp)[]
    /**